Phase behavior of hard circular arcs: results

-These effective interactions would be essentially classifiable as a composition of an (antiferromagnetic or) antipolar term with a nematic term.
+These effective interactions would be essentially classifiable as a composition of an (antiferromagnetic or) antipolar term with a nematic term (Table \ref{tabella}).
 This would not be entirely compatible with the observation of a filamentary phase which, although globally non-polar, is locally polar.
-The passage from an on--lattice model to an off--lattice model does not seem to be that straightforward: If even maintaining the particles constrained on a lattice and changing a sole term proportional to $\cos \left( q (\upvarphi_j - \upvarphi_i) \right)$ produces qualitatively different phase diagrams, a fortiori results that may be valid for an on--lattice system may not apply, especially in low dimensions, to a supposedly related off--lattice system.
+The passage from an on--lattice model to an off--lattice model does not seem to be that straightforward: If even maintaining the particles constrained on a lattice and changing a sole term proportional to $\cos \left( q (\upvarphi_j - \upvarphi_i) \right)$ produces qualitatively different phase diagrams, then results that may be valid for an on--lattice system may not apply, especially in low dimensions, to a supposedly related off--lattice system.
 Not only are the centroids of the hard infinitesimally--thin circular arcs not constrained on a lattice but the interaction between two of them is also non--separable.
-This significantly adds to debilitating a possible correspondence between the filamentary phase in a system of hard infinitesimally-thin minor circular arcs and the ferromagnetic phase in a system of generalised planar rotor spins: In fact, even leaving aside the positional structure of the filamentary phase, certainly more complicated than that of a square lattice, its orientational pair--correlation functions are significantly more complicated than the simple algebraically and monotonically decaying functions in the ferromagnetic phase.
+This significantly adds to debilitating a possible association between the filamentary phase in a system of hard infinitesimally-thin minor circular arcs and the ferromagnetic phase in a system of generalised planar rotor spins: In fact, even leaving aside the positional structure of the filamentary phase, its orientational pair--correlation functions are significantly more complicated than the simple algebraically and monotonically decaying pair--correlation functions in the ferromagnetic phase.